NimbleMarkets/dbn-go/README.md

   dbn-go-hist [command]

 Available Commands:
-  billable-size     Queries DataBento Hist for the billable size of a GetRange query completion        Generate the autocompletion script for the specified shell cost              Queries DataBento Hist for the cost for a GetRange query dataset-condition Queries DataBento Hist for condition of a dataset dataset-range     Queries DataBento Hist for date range of a dataset datasets          Queries DataBento Hist for datasets and prints them fields            Queries DataBento Hist for fields of a schema/encoding and prints them files             Lists files for the given DataBento Hist JobID help              Help about any command jobs              Lists DataBento Hist jobs publishers        Queries DataBento Hist for publishers and prints them record-count      Queries DataBento Hist for record count for a GetRange query.
-Args are in symbols schemas           Queries DataBento Hist for publishers and prints them unit-prices       Queries DataBento Hist for unit prices of a dataset
+  completion        Generate the autocompletion script for the specified shell cost              Queries DataBento Hist for the cost and size of a GetRange query dataset-condition Queries DataBento Hist for condition of a dataset dataset-range     Queries DataBento Hist for date range of a dataset datasets          Queries DataBento Hist for datasets and prints them fields            Queries DataBento Hist for fields of a schema/encoding and prints them files             Lists files for the given DataBento Hist JobID get-range         Download a range of data from the Hist API help              Help about any command jobs              Lists DataBento Hist jobs publishers        Queries DataBento Hist for publishers and prints them schemas           Queries DataBento Hist for publishers and prints them submit-job        Submit a data request job to the Hist API unit-prices       Queries DataBento Hist for unit prices of a dataset

 Flags: